Compare & Save on Conveyancing Solicitors

 How Do I Transfer Ownership if There is a Mortgage on the Property?

-The new owners will be responsible for the mortgage payments when you transfer equity.
+When you transfer equity, the new owners will be responsible for the mortgage payments.
 The remaining owners will have to apply for a new mortgage offer.

-They will have to pass the mortgage lender’s eligibility and affordability checks in the same way you need to when you buy a home.
+They will have to pass the mortgage lender’s eligibility and affordability checks like you need to when you buy a home.
 The lender will also check you have residency rights in the UK and are within the appropriate age range as it is a credit agreement.

-If you plan to solely own the property, you will need to ensure that you earn a high enough income to pass the affordability checks.
+If you plan to own the property solely, you will need to ensure that you earn a high enough income to pass the affordability checks.
 Many people remortgage for a higher amount than their existing mortgage.
 They then use the surplus cash to pay off the other person.

 How Long Does a Transfer of Equity Take?